by Jarek Skonieczny and Derek Redmond

 Marked on the bottom (25K JPEG) as a "98 Jeep Wrangler," the TJ has a solid clear plastic windshield with no metal frame.

 The two-door Sport model Jeep Cherokee has also been perenially popular in the Matchbox 1-75 line and in special sets.
 Introduced in the 1980's, it comes with Superfast wheels.
-See Mike Albright's photo of most of the variations (100K JPEG) of this model.
+See Mike Albright's photo of many variations (100K JPEG) of this model.
 It has continued to appear semi-regularly in the 2000s.

 More recently, Matchbox added a Grand Cherokee (which usually appears with an inflatable boat grafted to its roof) in the year 2000 and Jeep Liberty (still known as the Cherokee in Europe) in 2001.